Bitwarden Review 2023: A Good Choice for Secure Passwords?

 Installation & Usage

-Bitwarden is available for a variety of different platforms.
-When starting out, the first step is to choose the appropriate installation file from the download section of the provider's website.
+Bitwarden is available on a variety of different platforms.
+When starting out, select the appropriate installation file from the download section of the provider's website.
 You can create a free account either on the website or in the desktop client.
 As with most password managers, you'll then have to come up with a master password which serves as the combination to your digital password vault.

-The app will tell you how secure your master password is and lets you add a hint in case you need help remembering it.
+The app shows you how secure your master password is and lets you add a hint in case you need help remembering it.

-Bitwarden helps to create a strong master password.
+Bitwarden helps users create a strong master password.

-Upon registering, you'll be taken to the dashboard, which is split into three vertical columns.
-In the column on the left, you'll find the main menu, shortcuts, types of data sets, and folders.
-The middle column displays your individual data sets and features a nifty search function.
+After registration, you'll be taken to the desktop app's dashboard, which is split into three vertical columns: On the left, you'll find the main menu, shortcuts, types of data sets, and folders.
+The middle column displays your individual data sets and features a nifty search tool.
 Finally, the column on the right displays additional information relating to the entries you've selected.

-New entries can be created by clicking on the plus symbol.
+To create new entries, click on the plus symbol.
 Bitwarden sticks to tried and tested designs, and it shows.
-The simple and clear interface is easy to use, and you won't need long to find whatever features you're looking for.
+Its desktop app's simple and clear interface is easy to use, and you won't need long to find any features you might be looking for.

 It doesn't take long to find your bearings in Bitwarden's user interface.

-The only exception to this is the import function, which can be somewhat tricky to locate.
-Data can only be imported through your Web Vault, the browser version of the vault.
+The only exception to this is the import function.
+Data can only be imported through the browser component of Bitwarden, its Web Vault.
 We were able to successfully import a LastPass CSV file here.
-Usernames and passwords were correctly imported, with LastPass categories displayed as folders in Bitwarden's main menu.
+Usernames and passwords were correctly imported and LastPass categories were displayed as folders in Bitwarden's main menu.

-Bitwarden might be new to the password manager game but it has certainly been paying close attention to its more experienced competitors, incorporating elements that work into its design.
-Its apps are all intuitive to use and its features don't require lengthy explanations, allowing even newcomers to get started quickly.
+Bitwarden has done its homework and incorporates many of those elements that work for its competitors into its own design.
+Its apps are all intuitive and its features don't require lengthy explanations, helping newcomers to get started quickly.

-Bitwarden can be broken down into three components, namely, its Web Vault, the desktop app, and the browser extension.
+Bitwarden can be broken down into three components, namely, its Web Vault, the desktop app, and a browser extension.

 Web Vault

-The Web Vault provides access to more specialized features that ostensibly see less use, including the aforementioned import feature as well as reports about the security of your passwords.
+The Web Vault provides access to more specialized features that see less use.
+These include imports as well as password security reports.
 Unfortunately, the latter are only available to premium users.

-To keep its desktop app svelte, Bitwarden moved a number of important features to the Web Vault, such as data imports.
-We have trouble understanding their underlying reasoning for exiling importing to the vault.
-You can access the Web Vault from the desktop app by clicking on Help > Open Web Vault.
-It would be nice if switching between the desktop app and the Web Vault was facilitated with a shortcut, and linked to from within the browser extension.
+To keep its desktop app streamlined, Bitwarden moved several important features, like data imports, to the Web Vault.
+We don't see the logic in this.
+To access the Web Vault from the desktop app, click on Help > Open Web Vault.
+It would be nice if there were shortcuts in the browser extension to switch between the desktop app and the Web Vault.

-Using the desktop app, it's possible to exercise greater control over your data sets, creating new entries manually if need be.
-It's nice to see that this feature isn't behind a paywall.
-The desktop app's dashboard offers a straightforward no-frills user experience.
+You can exercise greater control over your data sets and manually create new entries in the desktop app.
+It's nice that this feature isn't behind a paywall.
+The desktop app's interface offers a straightforward no-frills user experience.

 Bitwarden's desktop app is intuitive.